How to Stop Image Download and Save in WordPress?

 Then go to the Content Protection section, enable the toggle, and click the gear icon (⚙).

-Then click on the Save button.
+Then click the Save button.

-Also, check How to Prevent Video Download in WordPress.
+Also check: How to Prevent Video Download in WordPress.

 About the Author

-Photo of Aditya Sharma CMO of NexterWP
+Photo of Aditya Sharma CMO of Nexter

-CMO at POSIMYTH Innovations · NexterWP · 7 years experience
+CMO at POSIMYTH Innovations · Nexter · 7 years experience

 He has spent years in the WordPress ecosystem building, breaking, and optimizing sites until they actually perform.
 He works at the intersection of speed, growth, and usability, helping creators ship websites that load fast and convert.
 An active WordPress community contributor sharing through tools, tutorials, and direct collaboration.
 Tested practice, not theory.